opencog/atomspace/README.md

 ###### Postgres
 * Distributed, multi-client networked storage.
 * Needed for "remembering" between shutdowns (and for distributed AtomSpace)
+* Optional; The RocksDB backend is recommended.
+Use the cogserver to get a distributed atomspace.
-* https://postgres.org | `apt-get install postgresql postgresql-client libpq-dev`
+* https://postgres.org | `apt install postgresql postgresql-client libpq-dev`

 ### Building AtomSpace